Roger Scruton: Writing

 The 1980s established Scruton as a prolific writer.
 Thirteen of his non-fiction works appeared between 1980 and 1989, as did his first novel, Fortnight's Anger (1981).
 The most contentious publication was Thinkers of the New Left (1985), a collection of his essays from The Salisbury Review, which criticized 14 prominent intellectuals, including E. P. Thompson, Michel Foucault and Jean-Paul Sartre.
 (Note: The subjects of Thinkers of the New Left are E. P. Thompson, Ronald Dworkin, Michel Foucault, R. D. Laing, Raymond Williams, Rudolf Bahro, Antonio Gramsci, Louis Althusser, Immanuel Wallerstein, Jürgen Habermas, Perry Anderson, György Lukács, John Kenneth Galbraith and Jean-Paul Sartre.)
 According to The Guardian, the book was remaindered after being greeted with "derision and outrage".
 Scruton said he became very depressed by the criticism.
 In 1987 he founded his own publisher, The Claridge Press, which he sold to the Continuum International Publishing Group in 2002.
 (Note: "The Continuum International Publishing Group is delighted to announce the acquisition of the small, independent publishing house Claridge Press from its proprietor, the philosopher, Professor Roger Scruton.")

 From 1983 to 1986 he wrote a weekly column for The Times.
 Topics included music, wine and motorbike repair, but others were contentious.
-The features editor, Peter Stothard, said that there was no one he had ever commissioned "whose articles had provoked more rage".
+The features editor, Peter Stothard, said there was no one he had ever commissioned "whose articles had provoked more rage".
 Scruton made fun of anti-racism and the peace movement, and his support for Margaret Thatcher while she was prime minister was regarded, he wrote, as an "act of betrayal for a university teacher".
-His first column, "Why politicians are all against real education", argued that universities were destroying education "by making it relevant": "Replace pure by applied mathematics, logic by computer programming, architecture by engineering, history by sociology.
+His first column, "Why politicians are all against real education", argued universities were destroying education "by making it relevant": "Replace pure by applied mathematics, logic by computer programming, architecture by engineering, history by sociology.
 The result will be a new generation of well-informed philistines, whose charmlessness will undo every advantage which their learning might otherwise have conferred."